paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 (3) Security training of personnel and students.

+(4) The development and operation of crisis intervention teams that may include coordination with law enforcement agencies and specialized training for school officials in responding to mental health crises.

-(4) Coordination with local law enforcement.
+(5) Coordination with local law enforcement.

-(5) Any other measure that, in the determination of the Director, may provide a significant improvement in security.
+(6) Any other measure that, in the determination of the Director, may provide a significant improvement in security.

 **(c) Preferential consideration** In awarding grants under this subchapter, the Director shall give preferential consideration, if feasible, to an application from a jurisdiction that has a demonstrated need for improved security, has a demonstrated need for financial assistance, and has evidenced the ability to make the improvements for which the grant amounts are sought.